trevorkwan/trevorkwan.github.io/_posts/2023-05-01-mednli-bert-text-classification.md

 ---
 layout: post
-title: BERT NLI Text Classification on the MedNLI Dataset.
+title: NLI BERT text classification on the MedNLI dataset.
 subtitle: UBC DSI Project
 gh-repo: trevorkwan
 thumbnail-img: /assets/img/med_nli.png
-tags: [BERT, NLI]
+tags: [natural language inference, text classification, BERT]
 comments: false
 ---

 In this project, I fine-tune a BERT NLP model on the MedNLI dataset using natural language inference text classification in an automated workflow.
-The project utilizes a Makefile to simplify the execution of various tasks such as data cleaning, hyperparameter optimization, training, evaluation, and prediction.
+This project utilizes a Makefile to simplify the execution of various tasks such as data cleaning, hyperparameter optimization, training, evaluation, and prediction.

 My work can be found [here](https://github.com/trevorkwan/MedNLI-BERT-Text-Classification).